12 Best Islands in Croatia

 How to reach Krk: Domestic flights fly to the Rijeka's airport from major cities of Croatia.

-Vis – Lazy towns and fabulous wines
+5. Vis Island – Lazy towns and fabulous wines

 Adorning the open sea, Vis has been untouched.
 The island has served as a military base for many years that prompted its citizens to move out to the Americas and Australia.
 Vis attracts many tourists today who wish to touch upon the unharmed natural beauty while soaking in the island’s rich cultural heritage.
 Visit the island of Vis on your next trip to Croatia and go island hopping on its many archipelagic islands like Ravnik, Budikovac, Bisevo, Svetac, Jabuka, Brusnik and Palagruza.
 With a Mediterranean feel to it, Vis has been a favourite among the tourists.